umccr/infrastructure/terraform/stacks/networking/README.md

 #### Terraform

 - In your app terraform, you can use [data source: aws_vpc](https://www.terraform.io/docs/providers/aws/d/vpc.html) to query this VPC.
-Recommended to use tag filters on `Name`, `Stack` and `Environment` keys over VPC ID as example below.
+Recommended to use tag filters on `Name`, `Stack` and `Environment` keys.

-- You may further filter subnet by its tier.
+- You may further [data query filter subnet](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/subnet_ids) by its **Tier** tag.
 Example for how to filter _Private_ subnets using tag: `Tier = "private"`
+- You may also [data query filter security group](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/security_group) by its **Name** tag.
+Example for how to filter _uom_ security group using tag: `Name = "uom"`

 ```hcl-terraform
 data "aws_vpc" "main_vpc" {